 Hi there,

-My name is Kavi and I'm so excited to share my chai with you.
+My name is Kavi (pronounced "covey").
+I'm originally from India, I live in Bend, and I'm so excited to share my chai with you.

-In India, masala chai (spiced milk tea) is a large part of the culture.
-It's custom for most families to make chai every morning, often more than once a day.
-It's a default drink when you have guests over, you meet someone out and about or for a meeting, and is closely tied to community building.
-Chai wallas (chai street vendors) are somehow present everywhere.
+Chai (spiced milk tea) is a large part of Indian culture.
+In most homes, it's commonly made every morning, and it's a default drink when you have guests over, you’re meeting someone, or when people gather together, and is closely tied to community building.
+Chai wallas (chai street vendors) are present everywhere.

-While I got started with making and drinking chai at a later age (a few years after college), it's been a meditative part of my morning routine for some time now.
-Over the past few years in Bend, I've really enjoyed sharing my chai with friends, coworkers, and folks.
-Those trying it for the first time, often remark that they haven't had any chai like it before.
-Most American "chai tea" (side note: saying tea after chai is unnecessary as chai means tea) is overly sweet and has an unusual flavor profile, often dominated by cinnamon.
+Making chai has been a meditative part of my morning routine for some time now.
+Over the past few years, I've really enjoyed sharing my chai with friends, coworkers, and neighbors.
+Most folks who try it remark that they haven't had chai like it before.
+Most American "chai tea" (side note: saying tea after chai is unnecessary, as chai means tea) is overly sweet and has an unusual flavor profile, often dominated by cinnamon.

 I learned how to make chai from my parents.
-Over the years, I customized it to my taste and settled on a simple but balanced chai recipe, with freshly-grated ginger, freshly-ground cardamom, a pinch of chai masala (spice mix), Indian black tea, a teaspoon of turbinado sugar, and whole milk (traditional) or oat milk (alternative).
-It's simple, but with the right balance, it's the perfect drink to start the day (or recharge mid-day).
+Over the years, I customized it to my taste and settled on a simple but balanced chai recipe, with freshly-grated ginger, freshly-ground cardamom, a pinch of chai masala (dry spice mix), Indian black tea, a touch of turbinado sugar, and whole milk (traditional) or oat milk (alternative), to make a drink that is spicy, not sweet.
+It's simple, but with the right balance, I feel it’s the perfect rejuvenating drink to start the day.

-My plan is to make the fresh chai in small batches distributing it through coffee shops, with a plan to offer chai-making workshops in the near future, so you can learn how easy it is to make it yourself at home.
+My plan is to make the fresh chai in small batches distributing it through local cafés, with a plan to offer chai-making workshops and kits in the near future, so you can learn how easy it is to make it yourself at home.
 I hope you'll enjoy it.

 Thanks,